FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Implement react form hook to handle validation and optimization of forms.
 - Implement tanstack table to handle sorting , filtering and pagination table logic.
 - Implement dropdown and accordions using shadcdn/ui (A component library.)
-- Revam card table data alternative .
 - Handle deletion of a thing and all of its children.
+Integrate deletion and update into the course card.
+- Students now not being registered.
+  -Bit of friction between s3 uploader and form uploader...
+  - Try submitting via keypress see what happens

 ##### CHUNK 2